 |

-I've been reading
+I've

-really stimulating and
+to mixing is really stimulating and really corresponds

-really corresponds much more closely to how my mind works than
+much more closely to how my mind works than most of the standard

-most of the standard approaches I've read about/tried.
+approaches I've read about/tried.

 I'm not an engineer I'm a musician forced to mix his own work